-- 23.1 In order to ensure the protection and safety of patients receiving general anesthesia/deep sedation, inhalation conscious sedation, combined conscious sedation, or parenteral conscious sedation in a dental office, the following standards shall be applied in determining the adequacy and safety of the physical facility and equipment. - a) the current standards of the American Dental Association, "Guidelines for the Use of Conscious Sedation, Deep Sedation and General Anesthesia for Dentists," including but not limited to the following equipment requirements: - i) equipment must have a fail-safe system that is appropriately checked and calibrated; - ii) equipment must have an appropriate scavenging system; and, - iii) if nitrous oxide and oxygen delivery equipment capable of delivering less than 25% oxygen is used, an in-line oxygen analyzer must be used; - b) the standards for "Occupational Exposure to Waste Anesthetic Gases and Vapors" of the National Institute for Occupational Safety and Health (NIOSH); and - c) the Rhode Island Fire Safety Code where flammable anesthetics are present. - 23.2 In order to ensure the protection and safety of patients receiving nitrous oxide analysis in a dental office, the following requirements shall be applied in determining the adequacy and safety of the physical facility and equipment: - a) equipment must have a fail-safe system that is appropriately checked and calibrated; - b) equipment must have an appropriate scavenging system; - c) if nitrous oxide and oxygen delivery equipment capable of delivering less than 25% oxygen is used, an in-line oxygen analyzer must be used;

-- d) facilities and equipment must conform to the standards for "Occupational Exposure to Waste Anesthetic Gases and Vapors" of the National Institute for Occupational Safety and Health (NIOSH); and - e) where flammable anesthetics are present, facilities and equipment must conform to the Rhode Island Fire Safety Code.
+- 23.1 In order to ensure the protection and safety of patients receiving general anesthesia/deep sedation, moderate sedation or minimal sedation in a dental office, the following standards shall be applied in determining the adequacy and safety of the physical facility and equipment. - (a) The current standards of the American Dental Association, Guidelines for the Use of Sedation and General Anesthesia by Dentists (October 2007) [Reference 6] including but not limited to the following equipment requirements: - (1) equipment must have a fail-safe system that is appropriately checked and calibrated: - (2) equipment must have an appropriate scavenging system; and, - (3) if nitrous oxide and oxygen delivery equipment capable of delivering less than 25% oxygen is used, an in-line oxygen analyzer must be used; - (b) The standards for "Occupational Exposure to Waste Anesthetic Gases and Vapors" of the National Institute for Occupational Safety and Health (NIOSH); and - (c) The Rhode Island Fire Safety Code where flammable anesthetics are present. - 23.2 In order to ensure the protection and safety of patients receiving nitrous oxide analgesia in a dental office, the following requirements shall be applied in determining the adequacy and safety of the physical facility and equipment: - (a) Equipment must have a fail-safe system that is appropriately checked and calibrated; - (b) Equipment must have an appropriate scavenging system; - (c) If nitrous oxide and oxygen delivery equipment capable of delivering less than twenty-five percent (25%) oxygen is used, an in-line oxygen analyzer must be used; - (d) Facilities and equipment must conform to the standards for "Occupational Exposure to Waste Anesthetic Gases and Vapors" of the National Institute for Occupational Safety and Health (NIOSH); and - (e) Where flammable anesthetics are present, facilities and equipment must conform to the Rhode Island Fire Safety Code.